Labour Law

 - Company HR department,

-- Ethics committee (if any),
+- Ethics committee (where one exists),

 - Turkey Human Rights and Equality Institution,

-- Public Prosecutor's Office (for criminal-constituting acts),
+- Public Prosecutor's Office (for conduct that constitutes a criminal offence),

-- Labour Court (for compensation and termination).
+- Labour Court (for compensation and termination claims).

 Legal Support